matt-way/0x00/README.md

 ```

 ```
-html`<h2 id="#title">This is a title using html</h2>`
+// html`` returns the outer element for easy use const theH2 = html`<h2 id="#title">This is a title using html</h2>`
 ```

 ### `state` & `stateUpdated(propertyName)`

 This is the persistent state object for your block, as well as the glue that lets you read and write to block properties.
-Whenever the block is rerun (either via a code change or a connection update), this state persists with the same values.
+Whenever the block is rerun (either via a code change or a connection update), this state remains unchanged.
 Only a full program reset will reset the state to an empty object.

 If you set a value on the state whose key matches the name of a property, any block with a connection from this property will be rerun with this newly updated value.

 For example:

 ```
-// If the block has a property called myValue, then any other blocks this property connects to will be rerun state.myValue = 100
+// If a block has a property called myValue, then any other blocks this property connects to will be rerun when this value is set state.myValue = 100

-// This will not trigger a state update, as only top level state keys are watched state.myObject.childKey = 10
+// This set below will not trigger a state update, as only top level state keys are watched state.myObject.childKey = 10

-// this will force an update message that state.myObject has been updated, triggering a connected block rerun stateUpdated(myObject)
+// this will force an update message that state.myObject has been updated, triggering a connected block to rerun stateUpdated('myObject')
 ```

-### `onChange(runFunc, [depArray])`
+### `onChange(runFunc, [depArray], ignoreInitialLoad)`

 Code inside a block reruns whenever the code changes, or whenever input state values change.
-Usually you want to run some sort of initialisation code that only runs once, or runs whenever specific values change.
+Usually you want to run some sort of initialisation code that only runs once, or you might want some code to run whenever specific values change, or on say a button click.
 This can be done using the `onChange()` function.
+The first param `runFunc` is a function that runs whenever any of the `[depArray]` changes.
+An empty `depArray` will only run once (first run of the block), and it useful for state initialisation.
+Setting `ignoreInitialLoad` to true will cause the `runFunc` to ONLY run when the deps change.
+It will not run during the first run pass.

-The inner function will only run once, and then any time the provided `depArray` values change.
-If no array is given, then the function only runs once.
-A full program reset will cause these functions to run again.
-It can be used multiple times, and they will run in execution order.
+`onChange` can be used multiple times, and they will run in execution order.

 ```
-onChange(() => {
-  html`<canvas id="c"/>` // This will setup the inner html only once })
+// this will only run once on start creating a canvas onChange(() => {
+  html`<canvas id="c"/>`
+}, [])

-onChange(() => {
+// this will run whenever the state.myValue is changed (including on first run) onChange(() => {
   // do something whenever specific state changes
 }, [state.myValue])

+// this will only run when state.test is changed, it will not run on first pass onChange(() => {
+  // do something
+}, [state.test], true)

-console.log(element.querySelector('#c')) // this will log the canvas setup above.
+console.log(element.querySelector('#c')) // this will log the canvas that was set up int he first example above.
 ```

 **Cleanup on block removal**

 Sometimes you want to run cleanup code when a block is removed.
-If you returns a function from within a `runOnce()` function, this function will be run whenever a block is removed.
+If you return a function from within an `onChange()` `runFunc`, this function will be run whenever a block is removed.
 For example:

 ```
-runOnce(() => {
+onChange(() => {
   // do initialisation work here

   // return a function that you want to run when a block is removed return () => {
     // do cleanup here
   }
-})
+}, [])
 ```

+This is useful for situations where you want to set something up on first run (a webcam for example), which requires shut down code when finished using (so that a program reset wouldn't try and initialise again over the top of previous code).

-### Animations with `yield`
+### Animations

-The engine that runs the blocks works with an internal `requestAnimationFrame()` system.
-Whenever you use the keyword `yield` inside a block, this tells the engine to jump out, and not jump back into the code until the next frame.
-This makes animating things quite easy.
-For example, the code below will render the numbers 0-599 in the output for each animation frame (a 10 second duration given a 60fps rate).
+A powerful feature of null is the ability to have blocks run animation loops, allowing you to update and propagate state through the program.
+To do this you just need to use `requestAnimationFrame()` in the same way you would in any other javascript program.
+Behind the scenes Null has rewritten the raf to manage state propagation.
+Inside the program settings, the frameRate for raf can also be changed if needed.
+This allows you to run more or less work in a block per render pass.

 ```
-for(let i=0; i<600; i++){
-  md`${i}`
-  yield
+// this will update and propagate counter state each frame, also updating some markdown output state.counter = 0

+function run() {
+  md`The counter is at: ${state.counter}`
+  state.counter++
+  requestAnimationFrame(run)
 }

+run()
 ```

+While animations are running, the program pause button also works as expected, halting the program at the last raf call until play is pressed.

 ### `__dirname`